longturn/freeciv21/docs/Playing/turn-change.rst

 Freeciv21 is a turn-based game.
 A turn is a period of the game when all players (human and :term:`AI`) are allowed to make a specific number of game actions.
 Longturn online multi-player games have turns that are often set to a counter of 23 hours.
-This allows players all over the world an opportunity to log in and make thier moves at a reasonable time.
+This allows players all over the world an opportunity to log in and make their moves at a reasonable time.
 Single player games (one human against the :term:`AI`) do not have a counter set.
 The turn ends when all moves have been completed and then the human player will manually clicks the :guilabel:`End Turn` button.